 There are three options when you click on a category.
 You can either play, study, or upload questions and answers.
 I've created a game for my ESL students titled "The House."
 Click on the link to check it out.
 This is a vocabulary lesson.
 Students "study" the vocabulary and sentence patterns first, and then we play the game together as a warm-up before moving on to our next set of activities.
 The picture cards come directly from the homework activities I provide for students during the week so they have plenty of time to study beforehand.
 This has been by far an easy game-based program I've incorporated into my lessons.
 It's stress-free to use, quick to play, and fun.

 Despite the rising use of technology, some parents and teachers prefer using print-based activities.
-I totally get it.
+I get it.
 There are some amazing print-based activities that you can use.
-One that I recommend for ESL students is "ESL Games for the Classroom."
-This is a no-prep book that is sure to get your ESL students engaged and talking.
+Check out Holmes Tutoring's resource blog page for print-based resources.

 Using "magnetic letter tiles" is another fun way to introduce and reinforce reading skills.
 This is wonderful for young learners.
-The "Coogman magnetic letters" have consonants and vowels separated by color.
-This allows students to create an understanding of the differences between vowels and consonants.
-I've personally used both virtual and tangible magnetic tiles with my students and I notice a huge difference in retention rates when students are able to use tangible objects to help with their learning.
+UFLI has online letter tiles for beginning and intermediate learners.
+The letter tiles are color-coordinated for vowels, consonants, digraphs, blends, etc. This allows students to create an understanding of the differences between vowels and consonants.
+I've personally used both virtual and tangible magnetic tiles with my students and I notice a huge difference in retention rates when students can use tangible objects to help with their learning.

 I hope these resources help.
 Happy learning!!